Paying by Check

 • If you receive Financial Aid, you must consult with a Financial Aid staff member to determine how the withdrawal will impact your current and future Financial Aid eligibility.

 • Student must withdraw from classes prior to completing the Tuition and Fee Refund Appeal Application.
 Classes must be dropped by the 70% drop deadline in order to be considered for a tuition and fee refund.
 Classes will remain on transcript with a 'W' grade.
 If you are not appealing all classes, you will need to submit supporting documentation explaining why you are able to remain in some of your classes but not the others.
-If you have an extenuating circumstance that occurs after the 70% drop deadline, please review the Medical/Hardship Withdraw process (refunds are not considered with this process).
+If you have an extenuating circumstance that occurs after the 70% drop deadline, please review the Late Semester Hardship Withdrawal Request process (refunds are not considered with this process).

 • Attach supporting documentation.
 Examples of supporting documentation include, but are not limited to, the following: